IntellicentAI-Lab/Re-GAN/readme.md

 ### Prerequisites
 ---
-Should you have any questions about this repo, feel free to contact Jiahao Xu @ jiahxu@polyu.edu.hk

 Our codes were implemented by Pytorch, we list the libraries and their version used in our experiments, but other versions should also be worked.
 1. Linux         (Ubuntu)